The PropheC: Early life

-The PropheC first started singing at age five and was classically trained soon after.
+Chatha was born on September 8, 1991, in Calgary, Alberta, Canada, to a Sikh family.
+His father is Daljit Chatha.The PropheC first started singing at age five and was classically trained soon after.
 By age of 16, he began producing his own beats and original songs in his basement.
 After writing his first official song, "Sohni", he decided he could turn his passion into a career.
 While pursuing his ambitions in music, he also completed his education, earning a degree from Mount Royal University in business marketing.

 Career

 The PropheC attributes his inspiration to be from all varieties of music, notably figures from both the South Asian music industry such as A. R. Rahman, Nusrat Fateh Ali Khan, and Western music, particularly Drake.
-Since the launch of his career, he has collaborated with artists such as Mickey Singh, Raxstar, Ziqboi (rapper), Fateh, Jus Reign, Amrit Maan, Sidhu Moose Wala and Ikka.
+Since the launch of his career, he has collaborated with artists such as Ezu, Mickey Singh, Raxstar, Fateh, Jus Reign, Amrit Maan, Sidhu Moose Wala.
 The PropheC has toured in Europe and North America.
 He has also performed in India.
+He made his film song debut in Selfiee.